 A traffic analysis was completed for the EA, which studied and modeled current traffic conditions in the vicinity of 3M Center, comparing current levels and year 2040 LOS for the Hudson Road intersections between McKnight Road and Century Avenue.
+The Project consulted with 3M to ensure any changes in traffic would not create issues for the company and its operations.
 The modeling determined that the LOS for will remain the same for seven of ten intersections.
 Three intersections will experience a slight decrease in LOS rating from 2018 to 2040 but remain at acceptable levels of service: